npgrosser/houston/README.md

     - The current user is nico.
     - The current time is 2020-10-10 12:00:00.

+##### Using arguments in command variables

+When using a named context via the -c flag, you can also pass arguments.
+For example:

+    hu tell me a joke -c lang:german

+Arguments are passed to the template, where you can access it as you would do with any normal shell script.
+Example:

+~/houston/lang.ctxt:

+    - When printing to the terminal, always use the ${echo $1} language.

+_Keep in mind that we need to use the echo command here because command variables are replaced with the output of the command_

+If you want to pass multiple arguments, you just need to make sure to add quotes around the _context spec_.

+    hu tell me a joke -c "langs:german english french"

+---

+_Note that the above example assumes that Bash is used as the shell to evaluate the command variables._
+_When using a different shell, you might need to use a different syntax to access the arguments._
+_For example, in Powershell, you would use the $args variable.
+Also, you would not need to use the echo command._

+    - When printing to the terminal, always use the ${$args[0]} language.

+### Debugging

+If you want to see what is actually passed to the API, you can use the `--debug` flag.
+This is especially useful if you want to see how your context files are evaluated.

 ### Configuration

 See _~/houston/config.yml_ file for available configuration options.